 Instructions

-- Fill a big pot with water, about 2/3 full, and bring to a boil (in the meantime, prepare the dough).
+- Fill a large pot about two-thirds full with water and bring it to a boil while you prepare the dough.

-- In a food processor, add the 2 eggs, hemp milk, 1 cup cassava flour, and lemon zest.
-Process until combined in a soft dough.
+- Add the eggs, hemp milk, 1 cup of the cassava flour, and lemon zest to a food processor.
+Process until combined into a soft dough.

-- Add the green puree to the food processor and pulse until all are combined.
-In case your food processor is not big enough, you can also combine the soft dough and the greens in a mixing bowl.
-Transfer the content of the food processor to a big mixing bowl.
+- Add the green purée and pulse until evenly combined.
+If your food processor is not large enough, combine the soft dough and green purée in a large mixing bowl.

-- After about 4 minutes, the gnocchi will start to float.
-Take them out with a slotted spoon and put them on a dry surface or plate.
+- Cook each batch for approximately 4 minutes, or until the gnocchi rise to the surface.
+Remove them with a slotted spoon and place them on a dry plate or work surface.
+Repeat with the remaining gnocchi.

 Notes